Moburu/battleship/README.md

 - handleChangeAxis()

 Temporary fix: Swapped "X" and "Y" in the conditional statements for handleMouseEnter in ShipPlacement and PlaceShip in Gameboard.
 Still have no idea why this happened, but will keep an eye out in the future.

+A bug I solved: I was getting an error "undefined is not iterable (cannot read property Symbol(Symbol.iterator))."
+I tracked it down in the code and figured out that it meant that I was passing in undefined into a function that expected an array.
+After poking around with some console logs to see what was going on, I realized the for loop in the function was running too many times.
+After I put a console log before the for loop inside the main function, upon seeing it trigger twice I remembered that in strict mode, React renders its components twice for some reason.
+I took off strict mode and the bug was fixed!